cmu-ctp/cmu-ctp.github.io/_people/README.md

 Fun fact.
 ```

-We have the following roles.
-You can also add a new role if it makes sense.
-  - Director
-  - Operations Manager
-  - Lead Game Designer
-  - Senior Development Strategist
-  - Strageic Partnerships
-  - Communications
-  - Project Manager
+Use one of these roles.
-  - Affiliated Faculty
+- Faculty
-  - PhD Student
-  - Masters Student
-  - Undergraduate Student
-  - Collaborator
 - Staff
+- Student

 Add add a picture, add it to [the assets directory](../assets/people) with around `400x400` pixels as a JPEG image.
 The height and width of the image should be equal, so it is a square.